heavyblotto/memorativa/docs/i-vision.md

 1. Introduction

-   1.1 The model of thought
+   1.1.
+The model of thought

    1.2.
 Content, consumption, and excretion

    1.3.
-Symbols
+The ideal element, relationships, and analogy

    1.4.
-The ideal element, relationships, and analogy
+Symbols

    1.5.
 Social media, its limitations, and the need for a new model